Phonon thermal conductivity by non-local non-equilibrium molecular dynamics: Introduction

-Here we argue that a direct study of $\kappa(q)$ is both warranted and useful for finding the bulk $\kappa={\rm Lim}_{q\rightarrow0}\kappa(q)$ by NEMD.
-The Peierls ``Boltzmann Transport Equation (BTE) \cite{Peierls,Ziman} is well adapted \cite{Allen} for study of $\kappa(q)$.
 This paper does four things.
-First, a particular version of the standard NEMD is analyzed, where the long direction of heat flow is also treated with periodic boundaries (with length $L$, and discrete slabs perpendicular.)
-Heat is added in one slab, and removed at an equal rate from another slab a distance $L/2$ away, fixing the steady state heat current $J$.
-The thermal conductivity $\kappa_{\rm eff}(L)$ is the of ratio of $J$ to the temperature gradient $-\nabla T({\rm mid})$ at the mid-point.
-A rigorous, but complicated, relation between $\kappa_{\rm eff}(L)$ and $\kappa(q)$ is worked out.
-Second, a method is developed for direct MD simulation of $\kappa(q)$, by applying and extracting heat in a sinusoidal pattern \cite{Allen}.
-This allows a better-controlled approach to the bulk limit.
-We argue that this method also has numerical advantages over more traditional simulation protocols.
-Third, convergence of $\kappa(q)$ towards $\kappa$ is studied by NEMD simulation for the Lennard-Jones (LJ) liquid and crystal.
-Fourth, $\kappa(q)$ is studied by the BTE, using a Debye approximation ($\omega_Q=v|\vec{Q}|$ and $1/\tau_Q = (1/\tau_D) (\omega_Q/\omega_D)^2$).
-This is used to analyze convergence as a function of MD simulation-cell size.
+(1) We Fourier-analyze the common version of NEMD where the system is periodic with length $L$ along the direction of heat flow, and heat input and removal occurs in isolated slabs separated by $L/2$.
+A rigorous relation between $\kappa_{\rm eff}(L)$ and $\tilde{\kappa}(q)$ is worked out.
+(2) A method is given for direct MD simulation of $\tilde{\kappa}(q)$, by applying and extracting heat in a sinusoidal pattern \cite{Allen2014}.
+This has numerical advantages over other protocols.
+(3) Convergence of $\tilde{\kappa}(q)$ towards $\kappa$ is studied by NEMD simulation for the Lennard-Jones (LJ) liquid and crystal.
+(4) The Peierls ``Boltzmann Transport Equation'' (BTE) \cite{Peierls1929,Ziman1960} is solved for $\tilde{\kappa}(q)$ in Debye approximation ($\omega_Q=v|\vec{Q}|$) with $1/\tau_Q = (1/\tau_D) (\omega_Q/\omega_D)^p$.
+The appropriate power $p$ is probably 2.
+This helps understand convergence as the MD simulation-cell size $L$ increases.
+For the particular case $p=2$ most often encountered, it is shown that $\kappa_{\rm eff}(L)\sim\kappa-C^\prime/\sqrt L$, rather than the form $\sim \kappa-C/L$ which has been widely assumed.